How Our Programs Help Support Minnesota Veterans.

 -

-Self-Expression: Photography and videography enables Veterans to explore their emotions and ideas creatively, unlocking hidden talents and building confidence.
+Self-Expression: Photography and videography enables Veterans, Service Members and Family to explore their emotions and ideas creatively, unlocking hidden talents and building confidence.

 -

-Artistic Growth: Learning and practicing photo and video techniques provide Veterans with a structured, goal-oriented hobby that stimulates their creativity.
+Artistic Growth: Learning and practicing photo and video techniques provide Veterans, Service Members and Family with a structured, goal-oriented hobby that stimulates their creativity.

 -

-Skill Building: Veterans can develop new technical and artistic skills that enhance their self-worth and offer potential vocational opportunities.
+Skill Building: Veterans, Service Members and Family can develop new technical and artistic skills that enhance their creativity and offer potential vocational opportunities.

 4. Encouraging Community Engagement